topera/fobit/README.md

 Or you can try 4 billion times (2^³²) and won the game as well.

 Note: this game was abandoned.
-If you copy and paste something from here, please give us credits ;)
+If you copy and paste something from here, please read our licence :)

 ## How to play locally compiling source code
 * Install Java 8 or higher